SAP-samples/teched2023-AD264/exercises/ex1/README.md

 <p>

 👉 Now test the logic by creating an incident through the UI.
 Add the word _urgent_ in the title.
-After saving it, you should see the urgency set to _High_.
+After saving it, go back to the list.
+You should see the urgency set to _High_.

 ## Debug the Code (Optional)